 The Multifaceted Role of Aldosterone

 Aldosterone, synthesized in the zona glomerulosa of the adrenal cortex, exerts its influence primarily on the kidneys.
-Its main function is to enhance sodium reabsorption in the distal tubules and collecting ducts, while simultaneously promoting potassium excretion.
+And its main function is to enhance sodium reabsorption in the distal tubules and collecting ducts, while simultaneously promoting potassium excretion.
 This delicate balancing act is crucial for maintaining appropriate electrolyte concentrations and fluid volume, which in turn directly impacts blood pressure regulation.

 Beyond its effects on the kidneys, aldosterone also influences other tissues, including the colon, sweat glands, and salivary glands, all with the goal of fine-tuning electrolyte balance.
 Its pervasive influence underscores its importance in maintaining overall homeostasis.